spinel-coop/rv/docs/sessions/session-2-rubygems-models/session-summary.md

 - Added special handling for Linux version matching vs other platforms
 - Created platform display formatting and array conversion methods
 - Added comprehensive test coverage for parsing, matching, and display
+- Fixed all compilation errors and clippy linting issues

 ## Current Status
 Phase 3 complete - Version, Requirement, and Platform models fully implemented and tested.
 All 23 tests passing with full RubyGems compatibility.
+Platform model includes comprehensive parsing for all OS types, CPU architecture normalization, and proper matching logic.
 Ready to proceed to Phase 4 (NameTuple and Dependency models) as defined in the implementation plan.

 ## Files Modified
 - `/crates/rv-gem-types/Cargo.toml` - Added dependencies (miette, either, thiserror)